Amendment No. 1 has been ruled out of order.

 This is not the course of action that I would have chosen first.
 I would prefer to introduce the Sinn Féin amendment to provide that these urgent changes would be made for the women affected or, better still, that the Minister would introduce them on behalf of the Government.
 In light of the constraints placed on us by Standing Orders, this is the option we have chosen.
 We cannot force the Minister's hand but we can require his Department to look at the inequality that exists between the HAA card's entitlements and those available to the Magdalen women.
 It should look at the inequality in the context of the exact recommendation from the Quirke report, which states that the inequality should not exist and that the Magdalen women should be entitled to the higher standard of care and services.
 We can require that the result of this process be delivered to the House within six months.
 I hope that being legislatively mandated to look at this issue through the lens that I have set out in this amendment would cause the Minister to move to make the legislative changes required to fully enact the Quirke report.
 We are talking about women who should be enjoying their lives with the full support of the State.
 They should not have to email Deputies and Senators to ask for what they were promised by the State and Government.
 I thank the Minister and look forward to his response.

-In light of what has happened to the amendment I tabled, while I do not want to over-egg the point, I am disappointed that, having come to the House to address the amendment, I was to be told that it had been ruled out of order.
+In light of what has happened to the amendment I tabled, while I do not want to over-egg the point, I am disappointed that, having come to the House to address the amendment, I was told that it had been ruled out of order.
 That is disappointing, not just for me but for the people who we are trying to assist with the amendment.
 Regardless, I support Senator Ruane's amendment, what it seeks to do, and the balance that it tries to strike in assisting and empowering the women who have sought redress and more specific, bespoke support services as required and necessary.
 Like Senator Ruane, my colleagues in the other House will table amendments, since they are not as hindered or restricted as we unfortunately are in this House by Standing Orders, to try to ensure that this legislation is strengthened, as our amendment sought to do.
 Its purpose was to assist, support and help the qualifying survivors in a practical and tangible way.
 It was an important but, in the greater scheme of things, modest proposal.
 Unfortunately, our amendment will not be moved today but we will support amendment No. 2 in Senator Ruane's name.

 It is with reluctance that I will not accept Senator Ruane's amendment.
 I wish to highlight to the House that during the Second Stage debate earlier this week, I indicated that the Bill arose from the Government decision of May 2018 that the Magdalen restorative justice ex gratia scheme should apply to those women who were resident in one of 14 adjoining institutions and who worked in the laundry in a Magdalen institution.
 The Government decision was taken to give effect to a recommendation of the Ombudsman.
 From a technical perspective, the Government decision extended the scheme to a new cohort of persons.
 As part of that decision, the Government decided to extend to this new cohort all the benefits, including health benefits, which apply to the original cohort of women who were covered by the scheme.